Synchronicity From Synchronized Chaos

 where $(x,y,z)$ is the real Lorenz system and $(x_i,y_i,z_i)\; i=1,2,3 $ are the three models.
 An extra term $\mu$ is present in the models but not in the real system.
 Because of the relatively small number of variables available in this toy system, all possible directional couplings among corresponding variables in the three Lorenz systems were considered, giving 18 connection coefficients $C^A_{ij} \; \; \; A=x,y,z \; \; \;i,j= 1,2,3 \;\;\; i\ne j$.
 The constants $K_A \;\;\;A=x,y,z$ are chosen arbitrarily so as to effect ``data assimilation" from the ``real" Lorenz system into the three coupled ``model" systems.
 The configuration is schematized in Fig. \ref{figsuite}.

-The connections linking the three model systems were chosen using a machine learning scheme that follows from a general result on parameter adaptation in synchronously coupled systems with mismatched parameters: If two systems synchronize when their parameters match, then under some weak assumptions it is possible to prescribe a dynamical evolution law for general parameters in one of the systems so that the parameters of the two systems, as well as the states, will converge \cite{Dua07}.
+The connections $C_{ij}$ linking the three model systems can be chosen using yet a further extension of the synchronization paradigm: If two systems synchronize when their parameters match, then under some weak assumptions, as was proved in \cite{Dua07}, it is possible to prescribe a dynamical evolution law for general parameters in one of the systems so that the parameters of the two systems, as well as the states, will converge.
 In the present case the tunable parameters are taken to be the connection coefficients (not the parameters of the separate Lorenz systems), and they are tuned under the peculiar assumption that reality itself is a similar suite of connected Lorenz systems.
 The general result \cite{Dua07} gives the following adaptation rule for the couplings: